Going to a Music Festival Alone – How to Make Friends, Stay Safe, & Have a Great Time

 #11 Watch your drink

 Spiking is, unfortunately, very common at music festivals.
-That’s why it’s very important to always keep an eye on your drink and don’t hand it to random strangers, especially if you’re a solo female traveler.
+That’s why it’s very important to always keep an eye on your drink and not hand it to random strangers, especially if you’re a solo female traveler.
+Sometimes, unfortunately, going to a music festival alone means that you have to be extra cautious.

 #12 Bring a power bank